Function X (FX) Price Tops $0.15 on Exchanges

-Function X (FX) traded down 9.8% against the dollar during the 24 hour period ending at 10:00 AM ET on April 14th.
-In the last week, Function X has traded 23.5% lower against the dollar.
-One Function X token can now be bought for approximately $0.15 or 0.00000236 BTC on exchanges.
-Function X has a total market capitalization of $61.60 million and approximately $723,945.88 worth of Function X was traded on exchanges in the last day.
+Function X (FX) traded up 5.3% against the U.S. dollar during the one day period ending at 11:00 AM Eastern on April 18th.
+During the last week, Function X has traded down 22.9% against the U.S. dollar.
+One Function X token can now be bought for about $0.15 or 0.00000242 BTC on popular exchanges.
+Function X has a market cap of $62.87 million and approximately $262,331.20 worth of Function X was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.